Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: Extended Poisson-Kac processes: case studies

-Formally, we say that a random walk is transitionally senescent if its dynamic properties and transitional mechanisms depend on the number of transition events occurred.
-This is represented by the fact that either the transition rate $\lambda$ and/or the walker velocity $b$ can become functions of the underlying stochastic counting process $N(t)$, associated with the Markovian transitional structure of the process.
-Thus, $N(t)$ enumerates the transitions occurred in the time interval $[0,t)$.
-As a pedagogical example, we consider first the case of a general transitionally senescent one-dimensional PK process.
-By the previous definition, the system of transitional parameters for this process is $\Sigma_T=\{S,N\}$.
+Transitional senescence can be represented by the fact that either the transition rate $\lambda$ and/or the walker velocity $b$ can become functions of the underlying stochastic counting process $N(t)$, associated with the Markovian transitional structure of the process.
+The process $N(t)$ enumerates the transitions occurred up to the time interval $[0,t)$.
+As a pedagogical example, we consider first the case of a general transitionally senescent PK process.
+The system of transitional parameters for this process is $\Sigma_T=\{S,N\}$.
 Moreover, the system of state variables is $\Sigma_X=\{X,N\}$, albeit the dynamics of $N(t)$ is elementary.
 In fact, $\ud N(t)/\ud t=0$ in any time interval between two transitions, and $N(t) \mapsto N(t)+1$ at any transition instant.
 Because counting process $N(t)$ is transitionally synchronised with $S(t)$, this is for all intents and purposes an OPK process.
 Its statistical description involves the family of PPDW functions $p_s^{(n)}(x,t)\equiv p(x,n,t,s)$ with $s=\pm$ and $n \in {\mathbb Z}^{\geq0}$.
 To model in full generality the transitional senescence, we assume both the transition rate $\lambda_n$ and the velocity $b_n$ to be functions of the counting state $n$.
 The evolution equations for the associated OPK process are thus expressed by

 The generalisation to a senescent LW is now straightforward, as we just need to include the transitional age among the overlapping variables.
 Therefore, $\Sigma_X=\{X,{\mathcal T}, N\}$, $\Sigma_T=\{S,{\mathcal T},N \}$, and thus $\Sigma_O=\{{\mathcal T}, N\}$.
 The PPDW functions for this process are $p_s^{(n)}(x,\tau,t)\equiv p(x,\tau,n,t,s)$, which, similar to Eq.~(\ref{eqs_1}), now read